chloebtn/chloebtn/README.md

 ## Hi there 👋

-I am a finance enthusiast and I have a Master of Science in Finance from Hult International Business School in Boston, Massachusetts.
+I am a finance enthusiast with a Master of Science in Finance from Hult International Business School in Boston, Massachusetts.

 **Field:** Quantitative Finance, Data Science, Algorithmic Trading